RMerl/asuswrt-merlin.ng/README-merlin.txt

 any regular firmware upgrade.
 This is only required when flashing Asuswrt-Merlin for the first time.

-Note that the archive for some ROG models (like the GT-AX6000) may contain two different firmware images.
+Note that the archive for some ROG models may contain two different firmware images.
 The one with _rog in the filename uses the original ROG themed user interface, while the other one uses the traditionnal blue/grey visuals used by non-ROG models.

 If the firmware upgrade fails, try rebooting your router to free up sufficient memory, without any USB disk plugged in,